solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 22.98 meteoritic iron,
 3.82 iron(II) sulfide,
-32.44 decomposable in hydrochloric acid,
+32.44 decomposable in acids,
-40.76 minerals not decomposable in hydrochloric acid.
+40.76 minerals not decomposable in acids.

 The composition is on the whole A, then
-B silicates decomposable in CI H
+B silicates decomposable in HCl
-C components not decomposable in CI H:
+C components not decomposable in HCl:

 | A. | B. | C.
 Silica | 33.31 | 34.45 | 55.53